Ramaswamy Venkataraman: Political career

 Law and trade activity led to Venkataraman's increasing association with politics.
 He was a member of constituent assembly that drafted India's constitution.
 In 1950, he was elected to free India's Provisional Parliament (1950–1952) and to the First Parliament (1952–1957).
 During his term of legislative activity, Venkataraman attended the 1952 Session of the Metal Trades Committee of International Labour Organisation as a workers' delegate.
 He was a member of the Indian Parliamentary Delegation to the Commonwealth Parliamentary Conference in New Zealand.
 Venkataraman was also Secretary to the Congress Parliamentary Party in 1953–1954.

 Venkatraman was reelected to Parliament from Thanjavur in the general election of 1957 with an improved majority of 37,000 votes.
 He however resigned the seat and joined the Madras government at the invitation of its Chief Minister, K. Kamaraj.
 Venkataraman was sworn in as Minister for Industries on 26 April 1957 and was allotted several ministries including those of Labour and Co-operation, Commercial Taxes and Nationalised Transport, Textiles, Mines and Minerals and Companies and was elected to the Madras Legislative Council in the biennial elections conducted in March 1958.

 In the assembly election of 1962, the Congress Party under K Kamaraj was returned to power.
 Venkataraman was retained as minister in charge of the same ministries during the Kamaraj Ministry which lasted 2 October 1963 and under Chief Minister M. Bhaktavatsalam who succeeded Kamaraj.
-Venkataraman himself was sworn-in as Minister in the Bhaktavatsalam Ministry only on 23 October 1963, as he was in New York to attend the session of the United Nations Administrative Tribunal.
-Venkataraman was reelected to the Council in the biennial elections of March 1964 and remained the leader of the house in the Council until after the assembly elections of 1967.
+Venkataraman himself was sworn in as Minister in the Bhaktavatsalam Ministry only on 23 October 1963, as he was in New York City to attend the session of the United Nations Administrative Tribunal.
+Venkataraman was reelected to the Council in the biennial elections of March 1964 and remained the leader of the house in the council until after the assembly elections of 1967.